Pilatch/AssetLoader/README.md

 ## Development
 To start developing for AssetLoader, or better the documentation, run from this folder:

     bower install
     npm install

 Then to update the documentation, run from this folder:

     sh/generateDocs.sh

 For best compression of production code, AssetLoader is built with Mink.
 At this time there is not yet a public Mink service in operation.
 That may change in the future.
+Employees of GSI Commerce // eBay Enterprise have access to this service.

 ## Documentation
 To view the documentation run from this folder:

     npm install
     node server.js